AnastasiiaBerezovska/Rod-Pump-Failure-Analysis/README.md

 - This project uses **demo placeholders only** for public sharing.
 - The original dataset provided by ConocoPhillips is proprietary and cannot be shared publicly.
-To replicate this analysis, users must supply their own dataset with a similar structure, including:

-    lifetime_start: Start date of the pump operation
+To replicate this analysis, users must supply their own dataset with a similar structure, including: lifetime_start     → Start date of pump operation

-    lifetime_end: End date of the pump operation
+lifetime_end       → End date of pump operation

-    FAILSTART (optional): Timestamp of failure event (useful for uncensored data)
+FAILSTART (optional) → Timestamp of failure event (used for uncensored data)

-    Relevant numerical features such as pressure, temperature, vibration levels, etc.
++ Numerical features such as pressure, temperature, vibration, etc.

 ---